In collaboration with Tasty, Easy Lamb.

 - 500 grams shortcrust pastry shop bought or homemade

-- 1 beaten egg mixed with 1 tbsp water, to glaze
+- 1 free-range egg mixed with 1 tbsp water, to glaze

 - candy eyes optional